SoapyD/funkyweave/docs/advanced_logging.md

 ### Directlink

-As mentioned above, there may be instances where you won't be able to pass a parentLog into a child function in order to link two functions together.
+As mentioned above, there may be instances where you won't be able to pass a parentLog into a branch function in order to link two functions together.
 In these cases, you can provide a `directLink` object as an option instead.

 You need to provide the `Group`, `Flow`, `Source`, `File`, `Function`, `Description` to make the link.